shivaShahsavari/variationalAutoencoder/README.md

 <img src="image/VAE_architecture.png" width="800" height="450">

 Applications of variational Autoencoder:
+* State-of-the-art results in semi-supervised learning
 * Dimensionality Reduction
 * Image Compression
 * Image Denoising
 * Feature Extraction
 * Image generation
+* draw images
-* Sequence to sequence prediction
+* sequence to sequence prediction
-* Recommendation system
+* Natural Language Generation
+* Interpolate between sentences

 ## Variational Autoencoder in Text
 In this sub project, VAE architecture is applied on IMDB dataset of Keras.
 The movie reviews are reconstructed by VAE and simultaneously sentiments are predicted.